Ayilay/CPUTempMonitor/README.md

 ## F.A.Q.

 ### 105 Degrees?!
 That's alot!
-True.
-It might not be that much.
-I haven't actually measured it yet.
-I do know two facts:
+True, 105 is very hot.
+I haven't directly measured my CPU reaching such temperatures.
+My guestimation of 105 degrees comes from these two facts:

 1. 105 degrees is what the `sensors` command lists as my CPU's "critical" temperature.
    Thus I assume that is the point where it automatically shuts down with no warning